Aishatoulba/Analysis-of-nobel-prize-winners-/README.md

 **6.Analyzing age trends within different prize categories.**

-**7.Finding out the oldest and the youngest winner of a Nobel prize as of 2016.**

  ## ⚙️ Process:
   1. **Setting up our working environment**: Github repository & Jupyter Notebook